-In the case of proceedings for an offence against subsection 15C(1), the defendant bears an evidential burden in relation to the matters in this subsection (see subsection 13.3(3) of the Criminal Code).
+A person who wishes to rely on this subsection bears an evidential burden in relation to the matter in this subsection (see subsection 13.3(3) of the Criminal Code and section 96 of the Regulatory Powers Act).

 - (2) The Minister may, by legislative instrument, determine one or more conditions for the purposes of paragraph (1)(i). - (3) For the purposes of this section, voice call means a voice call (within the meaning of section 8AA) that is made using a carriage service.